-Photography – the recording of light – is a way of playing with our visual imagination.
+Photography – the recording of light – is a way of playing with my visual imagination.
 It’s not about reality.
-It’s about what we want to see.
+It’s about what I want to see.

-What drives our imagination is the will to see, and thereby create, a reality for ourselves, a deep desire innate to our restless human nature.
+What drives my imagination is the will to see, and thereby create, a reality for myself, a deep desire innate to restless human nature.
 This desire is what photography is eminently equipped for to exploit artistically.

 Even though I’m supposed to be the creator of my photographic images, I’m the sucker who falls first under their spell.
-That’s how much I love the illusions I can create with a photographic system (camera, lens, light-sensitive material, post-processing, and presentation).
+That’s how much I love the illusions I can create with a photographic system (camera, lens, light-sensitive material, image processing and presentation).

 Being retired now, I find that fine art photography has become my full-time occupation.
 I happen to live close to a natural park in the dunes, where I love to roam and can open myself easily to every inspiration my mental eye could possibly need.
 I don’t have to travel far anymore for an image to find me.

-This web site provides a platform to share my imagined world with you.
+This web site is a vehicle for sharing my imagined world with you.